-The Vice-President for Student Services, Dean of Men, and Dean of Women are responsible for student life in general.
+The Student Services Dean, Dean of Men, and Dean of Women are responsible for student life in general.
 They provide special help to students in personal and social matters.

 Grace Career Services

 Career counseling and testing is conducted by the Psychology Department through Grace Career Services.
 Every student has access to a battery of career assessments (fees may apply).
 Students are strongly encouraged to use these professional assessments during the first semester of their final year.
 Students may be encouraged to explore other online assessments as well.